mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/introductionDevelopement.rst

     | ``python3 ./manage.py migrate``

 If the Database was successfully created there must be a db.sqlite3 in the directory.
-As last step, before we can fire up the server, we need to create with the command createsuperuser a admin account so that we can login into the application.
+As last step, before we can fire up the server, we need to create an admin account using the command superuser so that we can login into the application.

     ``python3 ./manage.py createsuperuser``